 This is an geologically active area... the San Andreas Fault runs through the Mill Creek area where it branches into the Mill Creek Fault near the mouth of the canyon.
 Rock slides and flash floods in the canyon are common.
 This is also an active area for bighorn sheep and other wildlife including mule deer, mountain lions, bobcats, foxes, coyotes, and bears.
 As far as vegetation goes the lower elevations are covered by chaparral and the higher elevations by oak, incense cedar, sugar pine, ponderosa pine, and bigcone douglas fir.
 Sycamore trees, willow, and alder are common along the creek itself.

-Red TapeAdventure Passes are needed for parking at Thurman Flats, Momyer Trailhead, Vivian Creek Trailhead, and Big Falls Picnic Area.
+are needed for parking at Thurman Flats, Momyer Trailhead, Vivian Creek Trailhead, and Big Falls Picnic Area.
 They cost $5 for a daily pass, $30 for a yearly.
 Interagency Annual, Senior, and Access Passes are also accepted.
-All passes may be purchased at the Mill Creek Ranger Station.
-They also can be purchased online and from local vendors.
-See this website for more information.
+All passes may be purchased at the Mill Creek Ranger Station

 Dogs must be leashed on trails inside the wilderness.